Zhongtang/Watchr/README.md

 Monitor stock quote prizes and send push notifications

+This is a hackday project.
+Tests will be added when there is more time

 # Ongoing

 Prototyping.
 Plan is to poll [IEX API](https://iextrading.com/developer/docs/#stocks) for stock prizes and use [Pushover](https://pushover.net/clients) (free for 7 days) for push notifications